Aversiac/soma_patcher/README.md

 Without the patch, the game will crash shortly after loading saves on larger maps.
 This is due to an error in the texture streaming/allocation system, in which the engine overflows a `2048` slot ring buffer and returns a null/garbage ptr.

 The solution is to add a simple ring guard at a few callsites within the application.
 To do this, the patcher splices in a small amount of machine code at the problematic areas, permanently modifying the executable until the game is reinstalled.

 This also resolves a throttling/streaming bug, which causes many textures to load in at low resolution (or sometimes not at all).

 ## Usage Instructions

 Run `patcher.exe` in the root directory of your SOMA install.
 Make sure `Soma.exe` and `Soma_NoSteam.exe` are present.

 Currently only supports Steam installs.
 Theoretically should work for the GOG version, but this is untested.

-### Debug

-For debug info/error logging, run `patcher.exe` via Terminal/CMD.

 ## Build